foomo/gocontentful/README.md

 Creates a Contentful client, this is the first function you need to call.

->**NewAssetFromURL**(id string, uploadUrl string, imageFileType string, title string, locale ...string) *ContentfulAsset

-Creates an Asset from an URL of an existing file online (you still need to upsert it later).

->(asset ContentfulAsset) **ToAssetReference**() (refSys ContentTypeSys)

-Converts the asset to a reference.
-You need to do this before you add the asset to a reference field of an entry.

 ---

 **FUNCTIONS NAMED AFTER THE CONTENT TYPE**